emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 and `{{textarea}}`.
 To date, it is not possible to invoke them with the angle bracket syntax due to various API mismatches and implementation details.

-This RFC proposes some small admenments to these APIs and their implementations to allow them to be invoked with the angle bracket syntax, i.e. `<LinkTo>`, `<Input>` and `<TextArea>`.
+This RFC proposes some small amendments to these APIs and their implementations to allow them to be invoked with the angle bracket syntax, i.e. `<LinkTo>`, `<Input>` and `<TextArea>`.